 Show highlighter allows students to highlight text while taking the assessment.

 TIP: To provide the highlighting tool for an essay question make sure to put the essay question on its own page.
 To provide the highlighting tool for a passage question with multiple questions attached to the passage, make sure to display the attached questions on the same page.

 Show answer eliminator allows students to eliminate multiple choice questions while taking the assessment.

 Allow students to take question notes allows students to record notes about a question while taking the assessment.

 Allow students to take permanent, activity notes during the assessment allows students to take notes during an assessment that they can return to after completing the activity.

 Allow students to bookmark and review questions allows students to review questions while taking the assessment and filter by those they have answered, those they haven’t, and those for which they’ve recorded notes.

 WARNING: Formative assessment will potentially excuse a student from previous or upcoming activities based on the standards associated.
-This should not be check unless there is a specific use case.
+This should not be checked unless there is a specific use case.

-IMPORTANT: Assessment password can be applied, but if you are doing forced progression, you may want to consider adding the password at the visibly and access tile.
+IMPORTANT: Assessment password can be applied, but if you are doing forced progression, you may want to consider adding the password at the Visibility and access tile.

 Advanced Gradebook Options